SOL Body Shimmering Dry Oil Review

 Review

-Lightly moisturizing: SOL Body Shimmering Dry Oil has a moisturizing rating of 3.4 out of 10.
+According to CreamScan analysis, SOL Body Shimmering Dry Oil is lightly moisturizing, with a moisturizing rating of 3.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.6 out of 10 and a high Occlusivity of 6.1 out of 10, primarily due to the high content of Prunus Amygdalus Dulcis (Sweet Almond) Oil (est. ≈11.0%).